-Attractions and Things to do in Nicosia
+Attractions and Things to Do in Nicosia, Cyprus

 1. Selimiye Mosque (St. Sophia Cathedral)